alperenbutun/applying-kalman-filter-to-erroneous-data/README.md

-Applying Kalman Filter to a List of Data with Error
+Applying Kalman Filter to Erroneous Data

-Kalman Filter is a form of predictor-corrector.
+Kalman Filter is a predictor-corrector developed by Rudolf Emil Kálmán

-Using the algorithm in this repository, a really nice estimation can be made over a list of data with error.
+Using the algorithm in this repository, a really nice estimation can be taken.

 There is one file.
 * KalmanFilter.pdf: File showing the algorithm and plot of estimation.